freedomofpress/securedrop/docs/backup_and_restore.rst

   2. Do a new install of the same version of SecureDrop on the new hardware.
   3. *Restore* the backup to the new installation.

-Maintaining periodic backups are generally a good practice to guard against data loss.
+Maintaining periodic backups is generally a good practice to guard against data loss.
 In the event of hardware failure on the SecureDrop servers, having a recent backup will enable you to redeploy the system without changing Onion URLs, recreating Journalist accounts, or losing historical submissions from sources.